 5 Things to Know About the iOS 12.5.3 Update

-Apple’s pushed a brand new iOS 12.5.3 update to older iPhone, iPad, and iPod touch models.
+Apple’s pushed a new iOS 12.5.3 update to older iPhone, iPad, and iPod touch models.

 iOS 12.5.3 is a point update, but it’s an important upgrade for the iPhone 5s, iPhone 6, iPhone 6 Plus, original iPad Air, iPad mini 2, iPad mini 3, and iPod touch sixth-gen.